itsMatoosh/UnderNet/README.md

 ## Features
  - Mesh Architecture
  -- There is no central server, every device makes a piece of the network.
+ -- Peers can discover others globally, using the SHINE technology.
  - Anonymity
  -- Nodes within UnderNet use 512bit network ids instead of IP addresses for identification.
 Your IP address will only be known to the neighboring nodes.
  - Resource distribution